Appointment Icon

 Is a transcript required?

 Yes.
 Although the most current transcript may not be necessary.
 A transcript missing one or two clerkship/clinical rotation grades is easily supplemented by any letters or recommendations that are written by the preceptor/s of those rotations.
-In addition, a complete transcript can be sent at any time prior to January 30, once the final fall semester/quarter grades are available provided that a recent transcript has already be sent.
+In addition, a complete transcript can be sent at any time prior to January 30, once the final fall semester/quarter grades are available provided that a recent transcript has already been sent.

 What else is there to do in the area?